Brittny Gastineau: Entertainment

 In 2004, Gastineau landed a development deal with the E!
 Network and began production on a reality series which would also feature her mother Lisa Gastineau, the ex-wife of NFL defensive end Mark Gastineau.

-In 2005, the series, eventually dubbed T Girls, premiered on February 15 and became a modest hit for The E!
+In 2005, the series, eventually dubbed The Gastineau Girls, premiered on February 15 and became a modest hit for The E!
 Network.
 The first season chronicled mother and daughter's quest for love in New York City as well as Brittny's formal, successful introduction into the world of modeling.
 On January 31, 2006, the series' first complete season was released on Region 1 DVD in the United States.

 In between seasons of The Gastineau Girls, Gastineau appeared on another E!
 Network reality show, Filthy Rich: Cattle Drive, which observed the activities of spoiled celebrity children on a Colorado cattle ranch.
 The show was produced by Joe Simpson, father of Jessica and Ashlee Simpson.
 Gastineau later appeared on the NBC game show, Identity, and guest hosted episodes of The View and Isaac Mizrahi's talk show.
 She appeared on Lifetime's Top This Party, E!'s Keeping Up with the Kardashians and MTV's popular programs The Hills and Cribs.
 She also hosted segments for Fuse TV and Spike TV.

 In 2009, Gastineau appeared in a small segment of the movie Brüno where she is asked to judge whether Jamie Lynn Spears should keep or "abort" her unborn baby.
 Gastineau said to "abort it".
 Gastineau said she was "joking around" and, in a later interview, said she was aware of the satirical nature of her appearance, saying: "I was just playing along.
 Anyone who is going to see Bruno knows it's a comedy, and I was totally joking around!
 I was not serious."
 She says she's seen the movie and "thought it was amazing."
 Sacha Baron Cohen, she adds, "is a genius."